- Publisher: Crossway

 Tim’s book is part travel diary and journal entries where you’ll get a real sense of what it takes to travel or live in some of the hard to reach places for the sake of the Gospel.

-This matters a lot because in every one of the stories, you’ll gain an understanding and witness the power of God at work around the world.
-And that’s a big deal because you, I and every follower of Christ has a role to play in taking the Gospel to the ends of the Earth.
+This matters a lot because in every one of the stories, you’ll gain an understanding as you witness the power of God at work around the world.
+And that’s a big deal because you, I, and every follower of Christ has a role to play in taking the Gospel to the ends of the Earth.
 Because of that, A Company of Heroes (affiliate link) is a book that I recommend to any Christian at any stage in their walk with the Lord.

-You’ll find challenging realities and encouraging moments in Tim’s book, but don’t just walk away from it: go, or find someone to pray for, encourage and partner with that has been sent.
+You’ll find challenging realities and encouraging moments in Tim’s book, but don’t just walk away from it: go make disciples near or far.
+Find a missionary to pray for, encourage, and support.

 About Tim Keesee